JeremyBYU/polylidar/README.md

 What are the inputs to the code?
 The input arguments are a **contiguous** numpy array with length N and 2,3,or 4 columns depending on your data.
 There are also configuration options as well that you can pass as keyword arguments.

+What are the inputs?

+* points - Numpy array
+* Optional - 2D Triangle Filtering
+  * alpha (double) - The maximum circumradius of a triangle.
+  * lmax (double) - Maximum edge length of any edge in a triangle
+* Optional - 3D Triangle Filtering
+  * normalVector ([double, double, double]) - NOT IMPLEMENTED.
+Currently fixed to [0,0,1].
+The normal vector of the planar mesh(s) you desire to extract.
+  * normalThresh (double) - Any triangle whose `abs(normalVector * triangleNormal) > normalThresh` is filtered
+  * zThresh (double) - Normal filtering is ignored if the the "height" of a triangle is less than zThresh.
+Parameter to hep noisy pontclouds
+* Optional - Plane Filtering
+  * minTriangles (int) - Any planar mesh who has less than this quantity of triangles will not be returned
+* Optional - Triangle Filtering by Clas (4th Dimension)
+  * allowedClass (double) - Will filter out triangles whose vertices are not classified the same as allowedClass

 What are the outputs?

 * Delaunay - This is a C++ class data structure that has information about your triangles, half edges, and point indices.
 Read more [here](https://mapbox.github.io/delaunator/).